 The Library is governed by an elected seven-member board.
 The accompanying financial statements have been prepared in accordance with criteria established by the Governmental Accounting Standards Board for determining the various governmental organizations to be included in the reporting entity.
-The Library utilizes a General Fund, a Capital Projects Fund and a Debt Service Fund to account for all its financial resources.
+The Library utilizes a General Fund, and a Debt Service Fund to account for all its financial resources.